 However, we can closely examine the faces and the lives of these people.
 We can mirror where they travel, what they ate yesterday, their clothes they wear today and even we can mirror which clothes we will wear tomorrow from these accounts.
 This data provides a sense of learning and satisfaction to users.

-A influencer can use a product of our brand and on that week the stock of this product can deplete in a sudden.
+An influencer uses a product of one our brands and on that week the stock of this product can deplete in a sudden.
 Such an effect!
 This is mirror neuron!

 While stock photos are useful in safe hands, they can damage the brand with wrong hands.
 The bad use of stock photos creates fraud in users and if there is no overlap between the brand and the design, and if there is no perception that the visual is unique, then the job is completely garbled.